Mike Ehrmantraut: Season 5

 Mike learns of Gus' death and intends to kill Walt in retaliation.
-As Mike drives back to Albuquerque, he encounters Walt and Jesse, who explain why they killed Gus.
-They remind Mike that the security camera footage from the lab can implicate both Mike and them, and ask for his aid in destroying it.
+As Mike drives back to Albuquerque, he encounters Walt and Jesse, who remind Mike that the security camera footage from the lab can implicate both Mike and them, and ask for his aid in destroying it.
 Mike tells them the recordings were stored on Gus' laptop, which is now in police custody.
 He aids Walt and Jesse to build and employ an electromagnet that wipes the laptop's data.
 This inadvertently leads the police to discover hidden account numbers and access codes for the money Gus deposited offshore to be used to pay the members of his organization for their silence.
 They seize the accounts, making it likely that Gus's former employees will reveal Mike, Jesse, and Walt to the police.

 Mike joins Walt and Jesse in a new organization, with Jesse and Walt producing meth in a mobile lab operated inside the tented homes of a fumigation company's customers.
 When Lydia suspects the DEA is tracking the methylamine Madrigal supplies, she provides Mike, Walt, and Jesse with information on a train that includes a tanker car of methylamine.
-They arrange to steal a large quantity without detection, but Todd, an employee of the fumigation company who aids in the robbery, shoots and kills a young boy who witnessed it.
+They arrange to steal a large quantity without detection, but Todd Alquist, an employee of the fumigation company who aids in the robbery, shoots and kills a young boy who witnessed it.
 Wanting no part of this brutality, Mike and Jesse sell their share of the methylamine to Declan, a drug dealer from Phoenix, while Walt produces the meth Declan distributes.
 Mike agrees to continue paying Gus's former employees from his share of the methylamine sale in order to ensure their continued silence.

 The DEA identifies Mike's connection to Gus, but he removes evidence from his home and hides getaway money in a "go bag" at the airport, so a police search of his home turns up nothing.
 The police identify the attorney Mike has been using to make the payments to Gus' former employees, then locate the money he has been saving for Stacey and Kaylee.
 Intending to flee, Mike asks Saul to retrieve his go bag.
 Walt retrieves it instead, and meets with Mike.
 Intending to have Mike's associates killed in prison to protect his identity, Walt demands their names in exchange for the bag.
-Mike refuses and Walt shoots him with the gun from the go bag.
-After following a mortally wounded Mike to the edge of a river, Walt comes to the realization that he could have simply asked Lydia for the names.
-As Walt begins to apologise, Mike stops him, saying "Shut the fuck up, and let me die in peace", before collapsing and dying by the riverbank.
+Mike refuses and chastises Walt, pointing out that he is responsible for the difficult situation they are in as he had killed Gus in the first place.
+In revenge, Walt shoots him with the gun from the go bag.
+After following a mortally wounded Mike to the edge of a river, Walt realizes he could have simply asked Lydia for the names.
+As Walt begins to apologize, Mike stops him, saying "Shut the fuck up, and let me die in peace", before collapsing and dying by the riverbank.
 Walt and Todd then secretly dissolve his body in acid.